Social Media Policy

 Comments

 The University welcomes reader comments on selected online features and social media outlets.
-Online comments are moderated by the marketing and social media manager.
+Online comments are moderated by the assistant director of marketing and social media.

 Comments posted must pertain to the features they are linked to, and must comply with this policy.
 The views expressed in reader-posted comments do not necessarily represent the opinions of the SUNY New Paltz or its representatives.